 In this example, we will show you, How to create FORWARD_ONLY STATIC Cursors and FORWARD_ONLY DYNAMIC Cursors.
 For this, we are using the DECLARE CURSOR Statement, and within that, we will use the WHILE LOOP to loop over the cursor elements and perform updates

 SET NOCOUNT ON -- Declaring the Variables DECLARE @EmpID INT, @EmpName VARCHAR(50), @EmpEducation VARCHAR(50), @EmpOccupation VARCHAR(50), @EmpYearlyIncome DECIMAL (10, 2), @EmpSales DECIMAL (10, 2); DECLARE forward_employee_cursor CURSOR FORWARD_ONLY STATIC FOR SELECT [ID] ,[Name] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] FROM EmployeeTable ORDER BY Occupation OPEN forward_employee_cursor IF @@CURSOR_ROWS > 0 BEGIN FETCH NEXT FROM forward_employee_cursor INTO @EmpID, @EmpName, @EmpEducation, @EmpOccupation, @EmpYearlyIncome, @EmpSales WHILE @@FETCH_STATUS = 0 BEGIN IF @EmpOccupation = N'Management' UPDATE [EmployeeTable] SET [YearlyIncome] = 999999, [Sales] = 15000 WHERE CURRENT OF forward_employee_cursor FETCH NEXT FROM forward_employee_cursor INTO @EmpID, @EmpName, @EmpEducation, @EmpOccupation, @EmpYearlyIncome, @EmpSales END END CLOSE forward_employee_cursor DEALLOCATE forward_employee_cursor SET NOCOUNT OFF GO

-You can see that, the error is stating : The Cursor is READ ONLY.
-This is because, we mentioned the FORWARD_ONLY STATIC in the cursor declaration.
-And, STATIC Cursors doe not support INSERT, DELETE, or UPDATE operations.
+You can see that the error is stating: The Cursor is READ ONLY.
+This is because we mentioned the FORWARD_ONLY STATIC in the cursor declaration.
+And, STATIC Cursors does not support INSERT, DELETE, or UPDATE operations.

-Please use the following SQL Query to check whether the Cursor has updated any of the records in Employee table or not.
+Please use the following SQL Query to check whether the Cursor has updated any of the records in the Employee table or not.

 SELECT [ID] ,[Name] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] FROM [EmployeeTable]